floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long are Juvenile Records Kept in Florida?

-Juvenile records excluding felonies and serious misdemeanors are automatically destroyed after a period under Florida laws on preserving records.
-Juveniles that are deemed severe or chronic offenders may have the expunction of their records delayed until they are 26 years old.
+Generally, juvenile records, excluding felonies and serious misdemeanors, are destroyed after a period under Florida laws on preserving records.
+Juveniles who are deemed severe or chronic offenders may have the expunction of their records delayed until they are 26 years old.
 Juveniles with milder and fewer cases can have their records expunged at 24 years old.
 The same law also expunges traffic records that have no allegation of delinquency.

-However, persons convicted of crimes after 18 years will have both records merged based on state laws.
+However, persons convicted of crimes after 18 years may have both records merged based on state laws.
 Such records remain in view as a criminal history information record.